-This concept was first explored by 3DPBM during the Methesis that we organized for Milan Design Week 2016, when we asked a number of top AM designers to envision a tableware collection produced in metal AM with Sisma metal 3D printers.
+This concept was first explored during the Methesis that we organized for Milan Design Week 2016, when we asked a number of top AM designers to envision a tableware collection produced in metal AM with Sisma metal 3D printers.
 The Webert One Series represents the culmination of an accurate study, redefining the limits in both design and manufacturing – specifically focusing on taps – which seek to enrich daily life with new stimuli.

 The One Series will be a constantly evolving collection.
 To date, it includes of 3 different product lines: Coral, One-A and Essential.